ruproshanjha/DSA-using-C/Implementation of Queue.md

 ## License

-This code is released under the MIT License.
-Feel free to use, modify, and distribute it as you see fit.
+Free to use, No license required.

 ## Contributions